sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-map/cp-sdk-android-wizard-app-map.md

     <!-- border -->![Edit annotations panel](edit-annotations.png)

-12. To add the current location as a point:
+13. To add the current location as a point:
-    -	Tap on the **ADD POINT** option in the panel.
+    -	Tap on the **Add Point** option in the panel.
 Note that it may take a few moments for the emulator to process the new coordinates from before.

         <!-- border -->![Add point button in panel](add-point.png)